affilirator/bestofvacuum/src/content/pages/about.md

 ---
-title: "About Vacuum Expert Reviews"
+title: "About Best of Vacuum Expert Reviews"
+slug: "about"
 description: "Meet the expert team behind Vacuum Expert Reviews.
 Learn about our rigorous testing process, scientific methodology, and commitment to unbiased vacuum cleaner reviews."
-foundedYear: 2010
+foundedYear: 2016
 ---

 # Our Mission & History

-Founded in 2010, Vacuum Expert Reviews has spent over a decade helping consumers make informed decisions about vacuum cleaners and cleaning technology.
+Founded in 2016, Vacuum Expert Reviews has spent over a decade helping consumers make informed decisions about vacuum cleaners and cleaning technology.
 Our mission is to provide the most thorough, unbiased, and scientifically-backed vacuum cleaner reviews on the internet.

 ## Our Testing Methodology